LuisMunoz99/lethal-pv/README.md

-# Lethal Police Violence (Kilómetro Cero)
+# Lethal Police Violence in Puerto Rico

-Este repositorio contiene los scripts y archivos necesarios para **importar, limpiar y analizar** datos sobre víctimas fatales de la policia documentadas en Kilómetro Cero.
-El objetivo es hacer que cualquier persona interesada —incluso sin conocimientos avanzados de programación— pueda ejecutar el flujo de trabajo y obtener un informe estadístico.
+This repository contains the scripts and files needed to **import, clean, and analyze** data on police-related fatal incidents documented by Kilómetro Cero.
+The goal is to enable anyone—regardless of programming experience—to run the workflow and produce a statistical report.

-- **import-fv.R**: Descarga datos desde Google Drive y los guarda en formato CSV.
+- **import-fv.R**: Downloads data from Google Drive and saves it in CSV format.
-- **clean-fv.R**: Limpia y transforma datos.
+- **clean-fv.R**: Cleans and transforms the data.
-- **licence-to-kill.Rmd**: Genera un informe con gráficos y estadísticas sobre víctimas fatales de la policia.
+- **licence-to-kill.Rmd**: Generates a report with graphs and statistics on police-related fatalities.

-## Variable de Entorno `WORK_EMAIL`
+## `WORK_EMAIL` Environment Variable
-Para la autenticación con Google Drive, se debe configurar la variable de entorno `WORK_EMAIL` con el correo autorizado (ej., `(tunombre@dominio.com)`).
-Esto permite que el script `import-fv.R` acceda a la hoja de cálculo con los datos originales.
+To authenticate with Google Drive, you need to set an environment variable called `WORK_EMAIL` with your authorized email (e.g., `(yourname@domain.com)`).
+This allows the `import-fv.R` script to access the spreadsheet containing the original data.

-## Más Información
+## Further Information

-Consulta el **Manual** (ubicado en la carpeta `docs` o en este mismo repositorio) para ver instrucciones detalladas sobre:
+See the **Manual** (located in the `docs` folder or elsewhere in this repository) for detailed instructions on:

-- Instalación de R y RStudio
+- Installing R and RStudio
-- Configuración de `WORK_EMAIL`
+- Setting up `WORK_EMAIL`
-- Ejecución de cada script paso a paso
+- Step-by-step execution of each script
-- Interpretación del informe final
+- Understanding the final report

 ---
-© 2025 - Proyecto victimas fatales de la policia (Kilómetro Cero).
+© 2025 - Fatal Victims of Police Project (Kilómetro Cero).